Ashok0/EnderalVREssentials-Nightly/README.md

 [**SkyrimVRTools v2.3-BETA**](https://www.nexusmods.com/skyrimspecialedition/mods/27782?tab=files): Providing OpenVR input information and control as a service to other Skyrim VR mods.

 [**Enderal VR - Patch v3.1**](https://www.nexusmods.com/enderalspecialedition/mods/8?tab=files): Mod for playing Enderal in VR (with the SkyrimVR engine).
+- Remove the following line from "EnderalVRpatch.ini": SLocalSavePath=..\Enderal\Saves\

 [**SKSEVR 2.0.12**](https://skse.silverlock.org): A tool used by many Skyrim mods that expands scripting capabilities and adds additional functionality to the game.